 The major differences between output by industries of the Renmark Paringa Council area and South Australia were:

-- A smaller percentage of output by Health Care and Social Assistance (3.7% compared to 8.1%)
+- A larger percentage of output by Transport, Postal and Warehousing (9.2% compared to 4.7%)

-- A smaller percentage of output by Financial and Insurance Services (2.5% compared to 6.8%)
+- A smaller percentage of output by Professional, Scientific and Technical Services (1.7% compared to 5.9%)